 Rule-based Random and Changing MAC Address (RRCM): A privacy enhancement mechanism for non-AP STA and AP to generate one or more Random Mac Addresses (RMA) for use by non-AP STA to prevent non-AP STA from being tracked (by third parties) and still allow the non-AP STA to be identified by the AP in subsequent message exchanges.
 “Rule-based” implies that the non-AP STA and AP apply the same procedures for generating RMA or RMA(s) locally at their sides.

 RMAK (RMA Key): RMAK is the key that is used to generate one or more Random Mac Addresses (RMA) for RRCM procedure.
+This key is also used to identify unicast management frames before association.

+Pre-association identifiable Management Frame(PIMF): The receiver can recognize the transmitter as a returned STA or a known ESS by identifying Pre-association identifiable Management Frame successfully

+2) Add following definition to 3.4

+RPN: RRCM packet number

 3) Add a new capability information to Table 9-363 Extended Capabilities field